jcgraciosa/uw3-advection-tests/README.md

 Test scenario:
 Vector field (rigid body with Gaussian envelope) travels a total distance of 0.5.
 Velocity is uniform throughout the domain with v = (1.0, 0.0).
+In all the plots below, solid lines indicate the old results while the dashed lines are the new ones.

 ### A. Regular simplex mesh
 A.1.
 Relative norm of the velocity as a function of time step, $\Delta t$, and Courant number, C: